aliakseimaniuk/docker-influxdb-grafana/README.md

 #### Grafana

 1. Open folder with source code in file explorer.
-1. Create `grafana/data` or `grafana/plugins` folders in the root of the project and copy `data` or `plugins` folder from existing Grafana.
+1. Create `grafana/data` folder in the root of the project and copy `data` folder from existing Grafana.

 > See [docker-compose.yml](./docker-compose.yml) for more information.